mslinn/git-stats-scala/README.md

 For your resume: totals and grand totals of lines added and deleted to/from your git repositories.

+[Read the author's blog](http://blog.mslinn.com/blog/2017/08/07/how-much-do-you-program) to learn why this program was written.

 *The output of this program merely answers the question: "are you an active programmer?"
 This program only reports textual additions and deletions, which one hopes are indications of actual programming.